Flag

 Transparency International Corruption Index 24

-Companies looking to invest in Iran encounter significant corruption risks due to a pervasive system of political patronage and cronyism.
-Despite the Rouhani government's attempts to combat corruption, it struggles to influence hardliners in key institutions like the IRGC and judiciary.
-Although there are laws against corruption, their enforcement is weak, leading to widespread impunity.
+Companies looking to operate or invest in Iran encounter significant corruption risks due to a pervasive system of political patronage, nepotism, and cronyism.
+Despite the Rouhani government's efforts to combat corruption, it struggles to influence hardliners in key institutions, leading to ineffective enforcement of existing anti-corruption laws and widespread impunity.

 Economy

-The investment climate in Iran is hindered by ongoing international sanctions and economic instability, which significantly deter foreign investment.
-Although the government is implementing reforms to attract foreign capital, particularly in tourism and technology sectors, investors encounter challenges such as bureaucratic hurdles, a lack of transparency, and limited access to international financial markets.
+The investment climate in Iran is significantly affected by international sanctions and economic instability, which have discouraged foreign investment.
+Despite these challenges, the government is actively pursuing privatization and reforms to attract investment, particularly in the tourism and technology sectors.

 Floating Section Image